apernet/mpis/readme.md

 It does come with some costs.
 Namely:

-- To use this tunnel, you must have a connection that does not enforce source address filtering (a.k.a. reverse path filtering);
+- To use this tunnel, it's best to have a connection that does not enforce source address filtering (a.k.a. reverse path filtering);
 - For each tunnel endpoint, it is only possible to pass traffic for hosts within the same subnet.
 The size of the source subnet can be up to `/16`;
 - IP-layer fragmentation may be affected, depending on the size of the subnet you decided to tunnel.

+...or, if your connection enforces source address filtering, but you do not care about IP-layer fragmentation, it can also work.

 ### How it works

-Reading the drawbacks above, you might have guessed how it works.
-MPIS uses the IP identification field to save the sender information.
+Reading the limitations above, you might have guessed how it works.
+MPIS uses the IP identification field to save the tunnel information.
 The receiver then restores the info from the ID field upon reception.

+#### Using only part of the ID field

+The first mode of operation, where the the IP-layer fragmentation ability is kept works like this:

 The sender is doing the followings:

 ```c
 ip->id = (((__u16 *) &ip->saddr)[1] & entry->mask_last16) | (ip->id & ~entry->mask_last16);